hed-hog/docs/docs/modules/chat/chat-room-person.md

-# Chat Room Person Module
+# Chat Room Person

-The **Chat Room Person** module allows managing the participants of a chat room.
+The **Chat Room Person** submodule allows managing the participants of a chat room.
 It includes functionality for adding, removing, and updating users within a chat room, along with retrieving information about specific participants.

 ### Features